2025

 Gemma Harvey Professor of Physical Geography, in the School of Geography at Queen Mary University of London has written for 'The Conversation' on how animals shape the planet in surprising ways

-New report highlights the role of community engagement in reducing health inequalities for Black African and Black Caribbean communities in the UK
+New report highlights the role of community engagement in reducing health inequalities for Black African and Black Caribbean communities in the UK26 March 2025

 The report by the Partnership for Black People’s Health (PBPH) highlights the urgent need for culturally appropriate health interventions, a demand for greater representation, and the necessity for Black-led initiatives within healthcare.